Understand the Product

 Product Categories

 Testing product categories is a good place to find bugs, including product detail pages, the main navigation and the search function (if in scope).
-For example, if the website lets you check out as a guest, then it is not necessary to register a new account first to test the order process because in this case, you should be able to buy anything as a guest.
+For example, if the website lets you check out as a guest, it is unnecessary to register a new account first to test the order process because, in this case, you should be able to buy anything as a guest.

 Where to Look for Bugs

-Ask yourself: what features of this website have a number of different options/functions?
-There is a higher chance you come across a bug there.
-A good example would be a product category/detail page because normally you can find such functions there as selecting a size& color, accessing the size guide, adding items to the cart & wish list, applying filters, sorting options, etc.
+Ask yourself: what features of this website have several different options/functions?
+There is a higher chance you will come across a bug there.
+A good example would be a product category/detail page.
+Normally, you can find such functions as selecting a size & color, accessing the size guide, adding items to the cart & wish list, applying filters, sorting options, etc.

 Other Functions

-Try testing other parts of the website as well, including the newsletter, the footer, the header, the landing page, etc. Testing the social media sharing button is also a good idea!
+Testing other parts of the website, including the newsletter, the footer, the header, the landing page, etc. Testing the social media sharing button is also a good idea!

 Academy

 Remember to read and study the Test IO Academy.
-It will be your main source of information not just during the onboarding process but throughout your career as a tester at Test IO.
+It will be your primary source of information during the onboarding process and throughout your career as a tester at Test IO.

 Tips